UsmanHaider15/uDocs/README.md

 - Documentation Localization
 - Documentation Versioning
 - Algolia Search
-- A performant, static personal website with editable projects
+- A performant, static docs website with editable projects
-- A native and customizable authoring environment, accessible on `yourpersonalwebsite.com/studio`
+- A native and customizable authoring environment, accessible on `docs.com/studio`
 - Real-time and collaborative content editing with fine-grained revision history
 - Side-by-side instant content preview that works across your whole site
 - Support for block content and the most advanced custom fields capability in the industry